deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 the simplest possible steps that are automated yet easily comprehended by someone not totally brand new to bash scripting.

 This script, named `simplest.sh`, is mainly a skeleton that you can modify and that can grow with your growing scripting skills.
 WARNING: I'm using an MBR disk label here.
 This will probably not work with a UEFI Motherboard or EFI bios.
 For that you should really use a GPT disk label with an EFI partition formatted with FAT-32.
-My other install scripts use this format, or they are capable of branching to install with GPT disk label and EFI partitioning scheme according to whether a fully compliant EFI bios exists.
+My other install scripts use this format, or they are capable of branching to install with GPT disk label and EFI-friendly partitioning scheme according to whether a fully compliant EFI bios exists.
 I'll revisit this later.